groaq/sales-analysis/README.md

 ## Project Structure

 - `analysis.py` — Python functions for data processing and analysis.
-- `notebooks/` — Jupyter notebooks showcasing the analyses and visualizations.
+- `sales_analysis.ipynb` — Jupyter notebook showcasing the analyses and visualizations.
 - `data/` — Folder containing dataset used in the project
 - `requirements.txt` — List of Python packages needed to run the project.
 - `README.md` — This file, providing an overview of the project.

-Make sure to run the notebooks from the root directory so the imports and data paths work correctly.

 ## How to Use